Neeko623/SocialNetworkAPI/README.md

 - PUT route for updating a user in the database
 - DELETE route to delete users from the database

-This walkthrough video shows:
 ![](Public/GETthoughts.gif)
 - POST route for creating a thought in the database
 - PUT route for updating a thought in the database
 - DELETE route to delete a thought from the database

-This walkthrough video shows:
 ![](Public/GETreactions.gif)
 - POST route to create a reaction
 - DELETE route to delete a reaction

-This walkthrough video shows:
 ![](Public/GETfriends.gif)
 - POST route for adding a friend to a user's friend list
 - DELETE route for deleting a friend from a user's friend list

-Please view full video here :
+Please view full video here:

 ![SOCIALNETWORKAPI]()

 ## Questions